FAQ

 How do green light sights work?

 Inside the anodized housing is a lenticular lens.
-The lens is designed so that the image will only flash green when the eye/barrel/targer axis is within ~3 degrees of accuracy.
-This means that at 9′, the most common distance for a gunfight, any shot made with the gun pointed at the target center mass will impact in the thoracic cavity.
-For more information on how this works, watch our training video.
-Click on the TRAINING link on the top of the page.
+The lens is designed so that the image will only flash green when the eye, barrel and target are in line.
+For more information on how this works, watch our HOW IT WORKS video on the home page.

 Are the optics waterproof?